analesin/Debrepo/README.md

 # 4)

-The fourth project is related to credit card fraud detection.The dataset is too big to load.The interesting thing about the dataset is that it is imbalanced so I did undersampling as a solution.
+The fourth project is related to credit card fraud detection (**fraud_detection.ipynb**).The dataset is too big to load.The interesting thing about the dataset is that it is imbalanced so I did undersampling as a solution.
 The data could be undersampled more since the fraud data is very less.
 I used logistic regression for this dataset for prediction of fraud and non-fraud.